Who Is Samantha Bee?

 Comedian Samantha Bee was born and raised in Toronto, Canada.
 Bee began her professional career acting in commercials and performing with The Atomic Fireballs, an all-female comedy troupe.
 In 2003, she joined the cast of the wildly popular Daily Show with Jon Stewart and became known for her comedic ability and satirical interview segments.
-While still at The Daily Show, she has also began acting in numerous television shows and TV movies.
 After leaving The Daily Show in 2015, Bee became the host of her own comedic news show, Full Frontal With Samantha Bee in 2016.

 Full Frontal premiered in February 2016 and earned an Emmy nomination for Outstanding Writing for a Variety Series.
 Bee has the distinct honor of being the first female host of a late-night satirical news show.
 That same year, she interviewed President Barack Obama for her show's Halloween Special.
 During the interview, she asked the president to tell her a spooky story about the then upcoming election.
 Obama replied, “Donald Trump would be president.”